0xPolygon/polygon-docs/docs/pos/how-to/snapshots.md

 ## Community snapshots

+### Amoy and beyond

-With the [deprecation of the Mumbai testnet](https://forum.polygon.technology/t/pos-tooling-after-mumbai-deprecation-no-action-required/13740), Polygon PoS is shifting to a community-driven model for snapshots.
-Active validators such as Vault Staking, Stakepool, StakeCraft, and Girnaar Nodes will now provide snapshots.
+With the [deprecation of the Mumbai testnet](https://forum.polygon.technology/t/pos-tooling-after-mumbai-deprecation-no-action-required/13740), Polygon PoS is transitioning to a community-driven model for snapshots.
+Active validators such as Vault Staking, Stakepool, StakeCraft, and Girnaar Nodes will now provide these snapshots.
 For future community snapshots on the Sepolia-anchored Amoy testnet, visit [All4nodes.io](https://all4nodes.io/Polygon), an aggregator for Polygon community snapshots.

-!!! tip "Older snapshots"
+### Legacy snapshots

 If you're looking for older snapshots, please visit [Polygon Chains Snapshots](https://snapshot.polygon.technology/).

 !!! note